zhang-mickey/Julia-MPI/README.md

 Speedup =(Time on 1 CPU)/(Time on p CPUs)
 ```
 can speedup be super linear?(yes) (theoretically speedup can never exceed the number of processing elements p)
+Because the parallel version may perform less work than a sequential algorithm.
 Two examples
 (1)Negative search overhead
 more processing units gives overall more registers per subtask,memory hit patterns, simply better.